Muslims for Progressive Values: Awards and recognition

 MPV has received worldwide recognition for the work it has carried out and its uncompromising messaging.
 In 2006, the American Society for Muslim Advancement named Ani Zonneveld “A Muslim Leader of Tomorrow”.
 Recognized as an international progressive movement, MPV secured its consultative status at the United Nations in December 2013.
-In 2014, MPV was awarded for its activism for LGBTQI rights by The Inner Circle, South Africa.
-In 2014, Ani Zonneveld was recognized by the LGBTQI website Advocate.com as a religious leader that gives hope to LGBTQI individuals.
+In 2014, MPV was awarded for its activism for LGBTQ+ rights by The Inner Circle, South Africa.
+In 2014, Ani Zonneveld was recognized by the LGBTQ+ magazine and website Advocate.com as a religious leader that gives hope to LGBTQ+ individuals.
 Ani Zonneveld has been named as one of the world's 100 WISE Muslim Women.